Rwanda IoT

 However, most IoT applications and their data structures are designed to solve local problems, such as crop protection and local food shortage predictions.
 With funding from the National Science Foundation, this project will train 18 U.S. master’s students (6 per cohort) in multicriteria design of and policies for IoT systems with the aim of making local IoT data available to global data scientists.

-The project involves collaborations with professors/mentors at University of Rwanda and Carnegie Mellon Africa, both in Kigali, Rwanda, the former of which serves as the Center of Excellence for IoT under the World Bank’s Eastern and Southern Africa Higher Education Centers of Excellence program.
-Through the collaboration, students will receive interdisciplinary research training in wireless networks, software engineering, policy studies and sociotechnical systems.
-This interdisciplinary training will enable designs of low cost IoT systems, usable in a range of contexts, including the U.S., while increasing access to data by biology/agriculture and forced migration scientists.
-The training will also enhance students’ as well as the project’s advisory board, consisting of academic scientists and an industry innovation professional, on information and communication technology (ICT) innovations systems in East Africa, expanding global perspectives within the U.S. IT workforce.
+The project involved collaborations with professors/mentors at Carnegie Mellon Africa, in Kigali, Rwanda, which serves as the Center of Excellence for IoT under the World Bank’s Eastern and Southern Africa Higher Education Centers of Excellence program.
+Through the collaboration, students will received interdisciplinary research training in wireless networks, software engineering, policy studies and sociotechnical systems.
+This interdisciplinary training developed knowledge of low cost IoT systems, usable in a range of contexts, including the U.S., while creating the potential for increasing access to data by agriculture and forced migration scientists.
+The training also enhanced students’ awareness of information and communication technology (ICT) innovations systems in East Africa, expanding global perspectives within the U.S. IT workforce.

 For more information, contact Dr. Carleen Maitland at cmaitland@ist.psu.edu